Have you ever felt your temperature rise after one sip of wine or a cocktail?

 One time at a party in the woods, one of my friends threw a bottle of high-proof alcohol into the blazing wood-burning stove.
 Just to see what would happen.

-I was passed out on a cot in the corner of the hunting cabin nestled in the Georgia pines.
+I was passed out on a cot in the corner of the hunting cabin nestled in the Georgia pines with my Recurve bow by my side.
 Even in my drunken stupor, I felt the blaze erupt behind me and a rush of intense heat swept past my ears.
 Then I heard people shouting.
 Things could have been much worse and my friend sustained only minor injuries, but the party was over.

 I’m reminded of this scenario each time I think of the sheer quantity of alcohol I’ve consumed over the years and how I’ve had to struggle to learn that, for me, drinking alcohol is a lot like throwing fuel onto an already raging fire.